longwuyuan/jbcoind/README.md

 - TODO - Storage configuration for persistence of any data

+- TODO - Fix `CMAKE_INSTALL_PREFIX` not working.
+Did not work for me yet.

 ```
 2019-Apr-26 04:42:22.656035473 ValidatorList:WRN New quorum of 18446744073709551615 exceeds the number of trusted validators (0)
 2019-Apr-26 04:42:22.656045527 LedgerConsensus:NFO Entering consensus process, watching, synced=yes